 - Please provide an address for your scarecrow so that visitors driving around Edmonds can see it.
 The viewing address for your scarecrow will appear on our Scarecrow Location Map.
 Please see our FAQ and/or Registration form to learn how to opt-out of being included on the map.

 - Scarecrow Festival signs will be provided to the first 100 registered scarecrows.
 The signs will be delivered within a few days of scarecrow registration.
 “Winner” signs for top vote getters will be distributed when winners are announced on Monday, November 4th at the Edmonds Museum building.
 Signs will be picked up during the week of November 14th, or may be returned to the Museum at any time.
 Please see FAQ section for information on how to opt out of signs.

-- Your scarecrow must fit in one of six categories:
+- Your scarecrow must fit in one of seven categories:

 - Residential (single or multi-family, care facilities)